AOrps/SigMal/educational-material/sem3/demo/sem3-08/hello-world/README.md

 ## Considerations
 * NB: `'Programming' or 'Scripting' Language` should be taken with a grain of salt.
 There can be many arguments whether they are valid.

 * NB: This is very incomplete list of programming languages.
+And it only looks at the executable not everything that that comes along with the executable.

 * C# compiles to .exe as opposed to a ELF or Mach-O executable bc Microsoft!
 * Java compile to .class file because it is really the worst.